-DANIEL HEINLEIN, MICHAEL KIERMAIER, SASCHA KURZ, AND ALFRED WASSERMANN
+DANIEL HEINLEIN, MICHAEL KIERMAIER, SASCHA KURZ, AND ALFRED WASSERMANN which improves the previous best known lower bound of 329.

 ABSTRACT.
-We show that there is a binary subspace code of constant dimension 3 in ambient dimension 7, having minimum subspace distance 4 and cardinality 333, i.e., $333 \le A_2(7,4;3)$, which improves the previous best known lower bound of 329.
-Moreover, if a code with these parameters has at least 333 elements, its automorphism group is in one of 31 conjugacy classes.
+We show that there is a binary subspace code of constant dimension 3 in ambient dimension 7, having minimum distance 4 and cardinality 333, i.e.,

+$$333 \le A_2(7,4;3),$$

+Moreover, if a code with these parameters has at least 333 elements, its automorphism group is in 31 conjugacy classes.